allenai/lighthouse/README.md

-# Lighthouse: Fast and precise distance to shoreline calculations from anywhere on earth
+# Lighthouse
-Layered Iterative Geospatial Hierarchical Terrain-Oriented Unified Search Engine
+Fast and precise distance to shoreline calculations from anywhere on earth.
+Lighthouse* stands for Layered Iterative Geospatial Hierarchical Terrain-Oriented Unified Search Engine.

 ##  Overview
 Ligthhouse is a library for efficiently querying a 10 meter distance to coast dataset.
 Lighthouse is a hierarchical search algorithm  that leverages a pre-computed spherical Voronoi tesselation of the whole planet's coastalines (at low resolution) and ball trees constructed from high resolution coastal datasets.
 The ball trees were generated from a hybrid dataset of satellite imagery based annotations from two sources: